 - Loss of household services

-Insurance Settlements May Not Meet Your Needs After a Construction Accident
+Insurance Settlements May Not Meet Your Needs After a Construction Site Accident

-You may have the right to recover total compensation for your damages, but that does not mean it is going to be easy to get the most out of your claim.
-You may be able to file a claim for workers’ compensation benefits, file a claim with the liable party’s insurance provider, or file a lawsuit against them.
+You may have the right to recover total compensation for your damages, but that does not mean getting the most out of your personal injury claim will be easy.
+For example, you could file a claim for workers’ compensation benefits, a claim with the liable party’s insurance provider, or a lawsuit against them.

-However, if you are relying on an insurance settlement to meet your needs, you may be shocked to discover your insurance settlement offer is far less than you were expecting.
-Insurance companies are profit-driven above all else.
-They care more about their own financial profits than they do about making sure your family is compensated fairly for what you’ve been through.
+However, if you rely on an insurance settlement to meet your needs, you may be shocked to discover your insurance settlement offer is far less than expected.
+This is because insurance companies are profit-driven above all else.
+They care more about their financial profits than about making sure your family is compensated fairly for what you’ve been through.

-Insurance companies are also only required to compensate injury victims based on the limits of their policyholder’s policy.
-You could have $500,000 in medical expenses, but if the defendant only purchased $50,000 in medical expenses coverage, the remaining $450,000 will need to be sought after through a civil claim.
+Insurance companies must only compensate injury victims based on their policyholder’s limits.
+So, for example, you could have $500,000 in medical expenses, but if the defendant only purchased $50,000 in medical expenses coverage, you’ll need to recover the remaining $450,000 through a civil claim.

 Our Firm Has a Track Record of Success With Construction Accident Injury Cases

-- $5 million for a scaffolding collapse that resulted in paralysis
+- A $5 million settlement for a scaffolding collapse that resulted in paralysis

-- $4.35 million for serious injuries stemming from poorly maintained guardrails
+- A $4.35 million settlement for serious injuries stemming from poorly maintained guardrails

-- $3.83 million for a boom collapse that resulted in fatal injuries
+- A $3.83 million award for a boom collapse that resulted in fatal injuries

-- $5.5 million for an improperly-covered roof opening that resulted in a serious injury
+- A $5.5 million recovery for an improperly-covered roof opening that resulted in a serious injury

-- $4,000,000 for the family of a worker killed due to a lack of inspection of a dangerous condition at a construction site.
+- A $4,000,000 settlement for a worker’s family killed due to a lack of inspection of a dangerous condition at a construction site

-- $3,500,000 wrongful death settlement following a trench collapse on a construction project.
+- A $3,500,000 wrongful death settlement following a trench collapse on a construction project

 Our approach is not one-size-fits-all, either.
-We tailor our legal strategies to suit each individual client’s needs.
+Instead, we tailor our legal strategies to suit each client’s needs.
 We will give your case the personalized attention it deserves.

 Dallas Construction Accident FAQ

-The construction accident claims process can often be daunting.
+The construction accident claims process can often be stressful.
 You may have many unanswered questions about how to approach your case, who is at fault, what you could be awarded, and more.

 With this in mind, we have answered some of the most frequently asked questions regarding construction accident claims in Dallas below.
-If you have additional questions that we did not answer on this page, be sure to contact our office to discuss your concerns in greater detail.
+If you have additional questions we did not answer on this page, contact our office to discuss your concerns in greater detail.

 Will I Have to Go to Court?

-Although you may be able to avoid going to court, you should always plan for the possibility of bringing your case before a judge and jury.
+Although you can avoid going to court, you should always plan for the possibility of bringing your case before a judge and jury.
 Insurance settlements are rarely enough to cover an injury victim’s needs.
-By going to court, you have your greatest opportunity to recover maximum compensation for your damages.
+Therefore, going to court gives you the greatest opportunity to recover maximum compensation for your damages.

 With that being said, if the insurance company’s settlement offer meets your needs, you may not have to bring your case to court.
-You can find out more about what to expect when you discuss the details of your case with your construction accident attorney in Dallas.
+However, you can learn more about what to expect when you discuss the details of your case with your construction accident attorney in Dallas.

 What Types of Injuries Occur Most Often in Construction Accidents?

-There are some types of injuries seen more frequently in Dallas construction accidents than others.
+Some types of injuries are seen more frequently in Dallas construction accidents than others.
 Some of these injuries include:

 - Traumatic brain injuries (TBIs)